 Both concentrations will prepare you to choose from a variety of professional goals.
 Our graduates have built careers in higher education, museum work, the art market, architectural history and practice, historic preservation, publishing, cultural property law, and other fields.

 Students who wish to concentrate in the History of Art and Architecture or Architectural Studies are welcome to do so after consultation with the Departmental Undergraduate Supervisor, Professor Jeffrey Muller (email@example.com, office hours: Tuesday 1-3pm and Thursday, 1:30-2:30pm, List Art Building 411)

 The Concentration Supervisor should be consulted for matters concerning course selection, approval to take RISD courses, approval to study abroad, and the final approval of transfer credits for courses taken outside of Brown.

 Taking RISD Courses

-Brown students may take as many as four courses at the Rhode Island School of Design (but as noted above, History of Art and Architecture concentrators can count only two of these for concentration credit).
+Brown students may take as many as 4 courses at the Rhode Island School of Design (History of Art and Architecture concentrators can count only 2 of these for concentration credit).
 Only two circumstances will require a student to petition in advance of registration: when students wish to study at RISD for 5 or more courses and when students intend to enroll in a RISD course that satisfies RISD's Liberal Arts degree requirements.
 The Committee on Academic Standing (CAS) demands that students who desire to have more than 4 RISD courses counted toward their Brown degree present an academic rationale in each instance.
 In the event of Brown/RISD curricular overlap, students are asked to enroll in the Brown course.

 Study Abroad Programs/Summer School